-Twitter is going to be a tough channel for me to give my opinions up on… but I do realize that it could still hurt my reputation.
+Twitter is going to be a tough channel for me to give my opinions… but I do realize that it could still hurt my reputation.
 One response taken out of context for the entire conversation of my entire profile could spell ruin.
 I do spend more time deciding on what I share on Twitter than I have in the past.
 Many times, I don’t ever click publish on the tweet and move on.

 Is The Best Reputation Not To Have One?

-Meanwhile, I do stand in awe of leaders in my industry that are well-respected that are disciplined enough to never take a stand on social media.
-Some may think that’s a bit cowardly… but I think it often takes more courage to keep your mouth shut than to open yourself up to the criticism and cancel culture we see accelerating online.
+Meanwhile, I do stand in awe of leaders in my industry that are well-respected that are disciplined enough never to take a stand on social media.
+Some may think that’s a bit cowardly… but I think it often takes more courage to keep your mouth shut than to open yourself up to criticism and cancel culture we see accelerating online.

-The best advice, sadly, may be to never discuss anything controversial that can be misrepresented or taken out of context.
+The best advice, sadly, maybe to never discuss anything controversial that can be misrepresented or taken out of context.
 The older I get, the more I see these people grow their businesses, get invited to the table more, and become more popular in their industry.